thomasvn/SampleStar/deploy/CONSIDERATIONS.md

 # Deployment Considerations

-Requirements:

-- Eight-nines availability (0.3s downtime per year).
+**Requirement**: Eight-nines availability (0.3s downtime per year).
 This service will be used by some high-visibility, and very prestigious games

-Constraints:

--

-**Idea 1** (Winner):

-- Deploy API app to a public cloud service.
-App makes network requests over the internet to our innovative hardware
-- Optimize for availability
-- Sacrifice speed (latency between public cloud app and our special hardware)

-Idea 2:

-- Deploy API app in a private datacenter.
-Co-located with our innovative hardware
-- Optimize for speed (low latency network requests to the special hardware)
-- Sacrifice availability (difficult to maintain your own highly available servers)

-## Cloud Services Considerations

-Must Haves for high availability:
+Features to build for high availability:

 - App can handle failures, restarts, & reboots.
 Resume operation immediately after.
 - Horizontally scale app instances & load balance across instances